Best Transcript AI Tools for Cited Follow-Up

 Turning a transcript into a cited answer in Atlas follows these steps:

-- Create or export the transcript using a transcription tool, study assistant, or meeting product from the table above.
+- Create or export the transcript with one of the speech-to-text or meeting tools above.

-- Wait for the source to finish processing.
+- Wait for Atlas to finish reading the file.

-- Ask a specific question, such as "What did the interviewee say about the timeline, and in what context?"
+- Ask a focused question, such as "What did the speaker say about the timeline?"

-- Read the cited passage and the surrounding context before reusing the claim.
+- Read the cited text and the sentences around it.

-- Synthesize the transcript with other project sources when the question spans more than one transcript or document.
+- Add other transcripts or files if the question spans more than one source.

 Ask cited questions over transcript sources